thecosignstudio/process/_chapters/04-testing.md

 **A/B testing**
 - **Products:**<br>
-[Qubit](http://www.qubit.com/solutions/ab-mv-testing){:target="_blank"}, [VWO](https://vwo.com/){:target="_blank"}, ruby gems: [Split](https://github.com/splitrb/split){:target="_blank"}, [Vanity](http://vanity.labnotes.org/){:target="_blank"}
+[Qubit](http://www.qubit.com){:target="_blank"}, [VWO](https://vwo.com/){:target="_blank"}
 - **When?**<br>
 After implementation.
 - **Why?**<br>
 A/B testing allows you to make more out of your existing traffic.
 While the cost of acquiring paid traffic can be substantial, the cost of increasing your conversions is minimal.
-The Return On Investment on A/B testing can be massive, because even small changes on a landing page or website can result in significant increases in generated leads, sales, and revenue (examples link & link).
+The Return On Investment on A/B testing can be massive, because even small changes on a landing page or website can result in significant increases in generated leads, sales, and revenue.
-**What Can You Test?**
+- **What can you test?**
   - Headings
   - Subheadings
   - Paragraph Text
   - Testimonials
   - Call to Action text
   - Call to Action Button
+  - Links
-  - LinksImages
+  - Images
   - Content near the fold
-  - Social proof
+  - Social proofs
   - Media mentions
   - Awards and badges<br>
-Advanced tests can include pricing structures, sales promotions, free trial lengths, navigation and UX experiences, free or paid delivery, and more.<br>
+  - Advanced tests can include pricing structures, sales promotions, free trial lengths, navigation and UX experiences, free or paid delivery, and more.<br>
-**Links:**
+- **Links:**
   - To read what A/B testing is, you should try these links [link](http://unbounce.com/landing-page-articles/what-is-ab-testing/){:target="_blank"}, [link](https://vwo.com/ab-testing/){:target="_blank"} & [link](https://www.optimizely.com/ab-testing/){:target="_blank"}.
   - Learn how to bust these 7 A/B testing myths by Kissmetrics [link](https://blog.kissmetrics.com/ab-testing-myths/){:target="_blank"}.
   - The ultimate guide to A/B Testing by Smashing Magazine [link](https://www.smashingmagazine.com/2010/06/the-ultimate-guide-to-a-b-testing/){:target="_blank"}.